asrob-uc3m/robotDevastation-user-manual/en/without_any_robot_and_with_webcam.md

-# Without Any Robot And With Webcam
+# Launch Robot Devastation - Without Any Robot And With Webcam

 Having followed the PC installation steps, open a terminal (on Ubuntu 10.04 - 14.10 and other distributions, a console can be accessed through the combination of the three simultaneous keys `CTRL ALT t`) and run (write and press `enter`):